social-native/graphql-connections/README.md

 The orchestration follows the steps:

 1. The `QueryContext` extracts the connection attributes from the input connection arguments.
 2. The `QueryBuilder` (or `KnexQueryBuilder` in the default case) consumes the connection attributes and builds a query.
-The query is submitted to the database by the use and the result is sent to the `QueryResult`.
+The query is submitted to the database by the user and the result is sent to the `QueryResult`.
 3. The `QueryResult` uses the result to build the `edges` (which contain a `cursor` and `node`) and extract the `page info`.

 This can be visualized as such: